mdn/browsercompat/docs/draft/views.rst

           specifications.name.(lang or en), with title based on sections.name.(lang or en) or feature.name.(lang or en).
-        * Add the second column: A span with class "spec-" + maturities.mdn_key, and the text maturities.name.(lang or en).
+        * Add the second column: A span with class "spec-" + maturities.slug, and the text maturities.name.(lang or en).
         * Add the third column:
           maturities.notes.(lang or en), or empty string